speedment/speedment-doc/pages/speedment_examples.md

 ```
 The entire table will be pulled into the application in this example because all films will be in the Map.

-If we only want to count the occurances of items for different classifications then a down-stream collector can be used instead:
+To only count the occurrences of items for different classifications a down-stream `Collector` can be used instead:

 ``` java
 Map<String, Long> map = films.stream()